usnistgov/oscal-xproc3/xspec/schematron-xspec.md

 ### XProc implementation

-In the 'classic' architecture depicted, the ready-to-go XSLT imports a ready-to-go XSLT as if it were a compiled XSpec XSLT importing a target XSLT.
-In this case, however, this compiled XSLT does not exist until the processor has a change to compile the Schematron - against its own target XSLT - to produce it.
-This makes it difficult to import.
+As depicted, a ready-to-go XSLT (**Compiled XSLT**) imports a ready-to-go XSLT (**Compiled Schematron XSLT** produced using the commodity tool) as if it were a compiled XSpec XSLT importing a target XSLT.
+In the usual case this is the XSLT under test -- and indeed ordinarly we would run the Schematron by producing and running it.
+In this case, however, the upstream compiled XSLT does not exist unless the processor compiles the upstream Schematron to produce it.
+An XSLT that does not exist is difficult to import from another module.

-We address this with a post-process executed over the XSLT that replaces the import instruction with the templates to be imported.
+Rather than introduce a file-system or other runtime dependency into XProc - which would 'prefer' to be entirely side-effect-free - the pipeline here modifies the (compiled) XSLT on the fly, replacing its `xsl:import` instruction with the literal templates to be imported.

-Closer examination and testing can help to determine if this approach is hazardous - and how to mitigate it if it is.
-For example, use of `xsl:apply-imports` might have to be adapted.
+Closer examination and testing can help to determine if this approach is fragile, and how to mitigate it if it is.
+For example, use of `xsl:apply-imports` might have to be rewritten.

+In particular, Schematrons that rely on complex XSLT especially when it is modular (xsl:include, xsl:import) YMMV.

-This (analysis and implementation) can all be done as XProc operations without affecting 'mother code' - learn as we go.
+The hope going forward is that this work (trying and testing, analysis and implementation) can all be done -- with XProc -- without affecting 'mother code' -- learn as we go.